open-edge-insights/eii-core/docker_setup/README.md

     }
     ```

 3. Configure proxy settings for docker daemon by following the steps at [this](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
-Use the values for http proxy and https proxy as used above (**Note**: `Depending on the geo location where the system is setup, please use the proxy settings of that geo`)
+Use the values for http proxy and https proxy as used above (**Note**: `Depending on the geo location where the system is setup, please use the proxy settings of that geo.
+This change may not be needed in  non-proxy environment`)

-4. If you still see issues of not being able to access internet from container, please update the /etc/resolv.conf.
-The changes may go away after system restart, should be brought in back.
-Please follow the instructions below to have /etc/resolv.conf configured correctly:
+4. If you still see issues of not being able to access internet from container, please update `resolv.conf` file at `docker_setup/resolv.conf`.
+The `docker_setup/compose_startup.sh` and `docker_setup/deploy/deploy_compose_startup.sh` scripts will re-copy the resolv.conf to `/etc/resolv.conf` to keep it updated across system restarts (**Note**: `This change may not be needed in non-proxy environment`):

     ```
     A. Ubuntu 16.04 and earlier